PtomelySoter/safe-react/README.md

 ### Building

-To get a complete bundle using the current configuration use:
+Te get a complete bundle using the current configuration use:

 ```
 yarn build